10 Site Characterization

 Case study examples of these different methods are discussed in Section 15.1.

-Source identification can be one of the challenges of PFAS investigations.
-The field of PFAS forensics is in its nascent stages.
+The field of environmental forensics is a formal technical discipline that spans chemistry, environmental science, and engineering (for example, Morrison 2000; Morrison and Murphy 2006; Mudge 2008; Murphy and Morrison 2015[]; Sullivan et al. 2001; Wang and Stout 2007).
+Environmental forensics is used to address problems such as source identification, timing of releases, and contaminant fate and transport.
+As compared to legacy contaminants such as PAHs and PCBs, the application of forensics to PFAS forensics is in its nascent stages.
 Researchers are still conducting studies to more fully understand the fate and transport of PFAS in the environment, and they continue to evaluate tools to investigate changes in PFAS composition for the purposes of source attribution.
-Benotti et al. (2020) have suggested a tiered approach for characterizing the PFAS signatures associated with source materials and have suggested that some or all aspects of this approach may be useful when evaluating PFAS contamination in soil or water samples.
-However, until more details on the chemical composition of source materials is available, and until researchers understand the full scope of forensic information that may help elucidate sources, the best approach for associating or dissociating environmental contamination from one or more sources is to compare PFAS information in a soil or water sample to similar information from the site-specific source area/s.
+Multivariate methods have been applied to investigate sources of PFAS, including human exposure in the Faroe Islands (Hu et al. 2018), contributions to surface water in the northeast United States (Zhang et al. 2016), and contributions to surface water and sediment in South China (Pan et al. 2014).
+Benotti et al. (2020) and Charbonnet et al. (2021) both advocated the use of a variety of tools that are applied in a tiered approach for characterizing the PFAS signatures associated with source materials and environmental contamination.
+It has been observed that the PFAS sources profiles associated with different PFAS uses are frequently highly variable.
+Until a more complete understanding of the chemical composition of source materials is available, and until researchers understand the full scope of forensic information that may help elucidate sources, source libraries associated with different usage profiles are incomplete at best.
+Given these uncertainties, the best approach for associating or dissociating environmental contamination from one or more sources is to compare PFAS information in environmental samples to similar information from site-specific source areas.
 An overview of PFAS source identification analyses can be found in Dorrance, Kellogg, and Love (2017).

 To that end, any site-specific investigation begins with a careful review of available records.
 In a best-case scenario, such records may directly link a source to environmental contamination without significant contribution from any other potential sources.
 More often than not, source attribution of PFAS contamination is more complicated.
-Groundwater plumes of PFAS contamination are heterogeneous due to weathering and differential rates of subsurface transport between PFAS.
+Groundwater plumes of PFAS contamination can be heterogeneous due to weathering and differential rates of subsurface transport between PFAS.
 Care must be taken not to attribute changes associated with fate and transport to different sources.
-If there are two or more likely sources contributing to mixed contaminant plumes, the challenge becomes greater still.
-In addition, atmospheric transport and deposition of some PFAS could be considered (Ahrens, Rakovic, et al. 2016; Davis et al. 2007; Galloway et al. 2020).
+Recent experience shows that multiple groundwater plumes with a similar or disparate profiles are commonly observed to intersect and commingle.
+If there are two or more likely sources contributing to mixed contaminant plumes, defining the footprint associated with these different sources can be challenging.
+In addition, atmospheric transport and deposition of PFAS can be important and result in PFAS sources with regional impacts (Ahrens et al. 2016; Davis et al. 2007; Galloway et al. 2020).

 When identifying PFAS sources, some important factors to consider include: